rinziv/crexdata-public/CREXDATA System Components/NeRF Learning and Visualization (TUC)/nerf_learning_visualization_tuc/README.md

 # NeRF Learning and Visualization [(TUC)](https://www.tuc.gr/en/home)

-This repository contains the system implementation of ["An Adaptive NeRF Framework for City-Scale Emergency Awareness"](https://github.com/psklavos1/NeRF-Sys) developed within the European Union's Horizon Project: [**CREXDATA**](https://crexdata.eu/)

-The system is based on the framework introduced in:
+This repository provides the real-system integration, developed within the [**CREXDATA**](https://crexdata.eu/) Horizon project, of the Adaptive NeRF framework introduced in the paper:

 ```bibtex
 @inproceedings{sklavos2026adaptivenerf,